Day Eighteen on the Camino Portugués

 Igreja da Misericórdia on day eighteen of the Camino Portugués on the Coastal RouteIgreja da Misericórdia

-A right turn, after the town square, onto the Avenida Manuel Xavier, and then a left onto the Avenida Padre Pinheiro, and the sign for the Albergue de Peregrinos de Caminha, +351 914 290 431, appears.
+Actually, a right turn, at the town square is the easiest way to the albergue, onto the walking street and then the next left onto the Av.
+São João de Deus, and the sign for the Albergue de Peregrinos de Caminha, +351 914 290 431, appears.
 The albergue opens at 3:00.
 We arrived at 3:09.

 Entrance to the Albergue de Peregrinos de Caminha on day eighteen of the Camino Portugués on the Coastal RouteEntrance to the Albergue de Peregrinos de Caminha